 The triangle in the Kamili Yoga® title design is more than a stylish replacement for the letter A. It is a symbolic representation of each pillar of union and shows how their interconnectedness leads to complete connection.

 Like all true systems of Yoga, Kamili Yoga® seeks union.
-Kanuni Tatu, “The Three Principles,” emphasize union with Self, with others, and with Spirit through personal, social, spiritual principles.
+The KANUNI TATU are three categories of 21 total principles that emphasize union with Self, union with others, and union with Spirit.

-Union with Self
+Focus: Union with Self

-Union with Others
+Focus: Union with Others

-Union with Spirit
+Focus: Union with Spirit

 The third and final category of the KANUNI TATU is about enhancing our connection with the Divine.
 With Kanuni za Kiroho, the spiritual principles, we center key African components to strengthen our union with Spirit.
 The five Kanuni za Kiroho are: